Alternative artist looks to find his unique style

 “It seems that a very popular thing for new music now is to create that, five or ten second, vignette of something that’s catchy or ear worm,” Cordero said.
 “And then people keep reusing and reusing the song… to then use it for dances on Tik Tok.”

-In contrast, Cordero has found it difficult to find more underground groups in Chicago, based on the fact that they don’t have as many opportunities for an open mic due to the pandemic.
+In contrast, due to the pandemic Cordero has found it difficult to find more underground groups in Chicago since they don’t have as many opportunities for an open mic.

 The viral nature of music through social media doesn’t bother Cordero though, as genuine quality is still key for relevancy in the long-term.